apptainer/singularity/README.md

 ## Portability of Singularity container images
 Singularity images are highly portable between Linux distributions (as long as the binary format is the same).
-You can generate your image on Debian or Centos, and run it on Mint or Slackware.
+You can generate your image on Debian or CentOS, and run it on Mint or Slackware.

 Within a particular container one can include their programs, data, scripts and pipelines and thus portable to any other architecture